BP-TPSE-Projektgruppe-80/NaPyTau/README.md

 To run test use `uvx tomlscript test`.

-To run the linter use `uvx tomlscript lint` or `uvx tomlscript lint --fix` to fix the issues.
+To run the linter use `uvx tomlscript lint` or `uvx tomlscript lint-fix` to fix the issues.